akademi-archive/akademi-archive.github.io/_notes/Public/Taxation for Microsoft Stock.md

 SBI publishes the rates daily on its website in PDF format, barring Sundays and bank holidays.
 Unfortunately, there is no official way to access historical data.

-Some random guy on Github scrapes this data from SBI's PDFs and has a searchable table here: [SBI Forex Rates (sahilgupta on Github)](https://github.com/sahilgupta/sbi_forex_rates/blob/main/csv_files/SBI_REFERENCE_RATES_USD.csv)
+[Sahil Gupta, a PM at Microsoft](https://www.sahil-gupta.in/about/) scrapes this data from SBI's PDFs and has a searchable table here: [SBI Forex Rates (sahilgupta on Github)](https://github.com/sahilgupta/sbi_forex_rates/blob/main/csv_files/SBI_REFERENCE_RATES_USD.csv)

 ### **Are there any consequences if I do not report my US shareholdings?**